soupi/learn-haskell-blog-generator/src/08-testing.md

 example4Result :: Document
 example4Result =
-  [ Header 1 "Compiling programs with ghc"
+  [ Heading 1 "Compiling programs with ghc"
   , Paragraph "Running ghc invokes the Glasgow Haskell Compiler (GHC), and can be used to compile Haskell modules and programs into native executables and libraries."
   , Paragraph "Create a new Haskell source file named hello.hs, and write the following code in it:"
   , CodeBlock